George Gibb (transport administrator): Transport administrator

 In 1882, Gibb joined the North Eastern Railway (NER) as a solicitor and was soon acting as assistant to general manager Henry Tennant.
 In 1891, he succeeded Tennant as general manager, taking charge at a difficult time for the railway industry.
 The railway companies were facing twin pressures from parliament passing legislation to control transport rates and working hours and from expanding trade unions.

 Gibb improved the running of the NER by introducing new management methods and recruiting able apprentice managers directly from universities and business.
-Among those he recruited were future transport industry leaders Ralph Wedgewood, Eric Geddes and Frank Pick.
+Among those he recruited were future transport industry leaders Ralph Wedgwood, Eric Geddes and Frank Pick.
 At the start of the 20th century he visited the United States to study American transport management methods and restructured the NER's organisation.
-He established a statistics office to collect data on the all of the company's operations.
+He established a statistics office to collect data on all of the company's operations.
 The greatly increased efficiencies that this provided enabled the company to improve its income and led to its methods being copied by many other railway companies.
 Gibb was also innovative in his dealings with the unions; introducing collective bargaining into his negotiations and using independent arbitration to settle disputes.